 Shared parking for mixed use areas, such as lots which are used by commuters and employees during the day and by residents at night, is encouraged as a way of reducing the overall area of pavement.
 Where demand is unsure, parking lots may be built in phases, as needed to meet demand.

 7.5.
 Parking Lot Lighting and Landscaping

-Parking lots shall conform to the parking lot landscape and lighting requirements of the Littleton Zoning By-law.
-To the extent possible, parking lot lighting should be reduced or turned off after 10 PM.
+Parking lots shall conform to the parking lot landscape and lighting requirements of the Littleton Zoning Bylaw.